dansholds/grapple-comps-min/content/posts/15350-combat-sports-report-nogi-tournament-1500-payout-.md

 Each weight class has specific weight limits, and fighters must meet these limits during the official weigh-ins before their bouts.

-The Phoenix Combat Sports Report tournament will be held in 2 weight classes:
+The Phoenix Combat Sports Report tournament will be held in 2 weight classes-

 Lightweight Division - 159.9lbs limit